RetailMeNotSandbox/roux/README.md

-# @rmn/roux
+# @retailmenot/roux

-Node interface to a pantry of Roux ingredients.
+The SDK for the Roux component architecture, Roux ingredient spec, and a node interface to a pantry.

 ## Installation